Hill Women

 Über diesen Titel

-Cassie Chambers grew up in these hollers, and through the women who raised her, she traces her own path out of and back into the Kentucky mountains.
-Chambers' granny was a child bride who rose before dawn every morning to raise seven children.
-Despite her poverty, she wouldn’t hesitate to give the last bite of pie or vegetables from her garden to a struggling neighbor.
-Her two daughters took very different paths: strong-willed Ruth - the hardest-working tobacco farmer in the county - stayed on the family farm, while spirited Wilma - the sixth child - became the first in the family to graduate from high school, then moved an hour away for college.
-Married at 19 and pregnant with Cassie a few months later, Wilma beat the odds to finish school.
-She raised her daughter to think she could move mountains, like the ones that kept her safe but also isolated her from the larger world.
+Through the women who raised her, Cassie Chambers traces her path out of and back into the Kentucky mountains.
+Chambers’s Granny was a child bride who rose before dawn every morning to raise seven children.
+Granny’s daughter, Ruth—the hardest-working tobacco farmer in the county—stayed on the family farm, while Wilma—the sixth child—became the first in the family to graduate from high school.
+Married at nineteen and pregnant with Cassie a few months later, Wilma beat the odds to finish college.
+She raised her daughter to think she could move mountains, like the ones that kept her safe but also isolated from the larger world.